adobe/experience-platform-workshop-201901/chapters/chapter-9.md

     ![](../images/chapter-9/launch-setup-21.png)

 1. Explore the actions for this rule, as there are several already pre-populated.
 You'll notice that we are sending the following variables:
+   1. personalEmail.address
+   1. \_repo.createDate
    1. person.name.firstName
    1. person.name.lastName
-   1. personalEmail.address
    1. identities[0].id
    1. identities[0].id.namespace.code
+   1. identities[0].id.primary
+   1. identities[0].id
+   1. identities[0].id.namespace.code
+   1. preferredLanguage
-   1. \_repo.createDate
+   1. mobilePhone.number

-   You'll also see that the "personalEmail.address" value is "%%" and needs to be corrected.
+   You'll also see that the "identities[1].id" value is "DELETE" and needs to be corrected.
+This value sets one of the identities that Unified Profile uses to match XDM data to each other.
 Clear this text box and then select the "Email Address" data element using the round stack icon next to the text box.

     ![](../images/chapter-9/launch-setup-22.png)